The problem

 Runner-up

-The C2 is a strong fit when short, quick sessions matter and speed control needs to stay frictionless.
+The C2 is a strong fit when short, quick sessions matter and speed control needs to stay quick.

 Who should skip both